Ryheff24/Massdiscordunban/README.md

 Next on the Discord developers page navigate to OAuth2.

-Under SCOPES Select Bot and scroll down and select Ban Members.
+Under SCOPES Select Bot and scroll down to BOT PERMISSIONS and select Ban Members.

 Copy the discord link about and add to the server.